Felix Booth: Family lineage

-From the marriage of Revd John Booth and Elizabeth Sanderson in 1700, their second son William Booth, born 1703, married Alice Green on 25 July 1729 at Ulceby and they would have eight children comprising six boys and two girls.
-It would be their first son Richard Booth, born 22 July 1730, who would be Sir Felix Booth's first cousin once removed.
-Richard married Ann Hill in 1753 at Irby upon Humber near Caistor and took up residence in the village of Caistor.
-Richard and Ann had nine children comprising six sons and three daughters and their last born son Samuel Booth, born 1773, married Ann Wastnedge in 1799 and had a son named Felix Booth, born 1805.
+Rev John Booth and Elizabeth Sanderson's second son William, born 1703, married Alice Green on 25 July 1729 at Ulceby and they would have eight children comprising six boys and two girls.
+Their first son Richard Booth, born 22 July 1730, married Ann Hill in 1753 at Irby upon Humber near Caistor and took up residence in the village of Caistor.
+Richard and Ann had nine children comprising six sons and three daughters; their last born son Samuel Booth, born 1773, married Ann Wastnedge in 1799 and had a son named Felix Booth, born 1805.
 Richard Booth died in 1800 aged 70.
 It was reported in The Gentleman's Magazine in 1840 that "the late Richard Booth's daughter Miss Elizabeth Booth of Caistor Lincolnshire died on 22nd April 1840 in her 82nd year.
 She was a cousin to Sir Felix Booth".

-From the marriage of John Booth and Elizabeth Sanderson on 20 June 1700 at Ulceby, their third son John Booth, born 1711 (who would become Sir Felix Booth's grandfather), made his way to London and became involved in the distillery business, from which a major British company would evolve.
-John Booth married a Mary Watts on 3 January 1739 at Westminster London, and by 1740, John Booth was aged 29 years and Booth's Gin was very popular.
-John and Mary produced at least four offspring including their son Philip Booth who was born during 1745 (substantiated by his obituary saying he died on 5 May 1818 aged 73).
-A second son John Booth was born 1748 and reference to him was reported in The Gentleman's Magazine in 1804 when it said "John Booth's youngest daughter Jane died in her seventeenth year at Caistor Lincolnshire".
+Rev John Booth and Elizabeth Sanderson's third son John, born 1711 (Sir Felix's grandfather), made his way to London and became involved in the distillery business, from which a major British company would evolve.
+John married a Mary Watts on 3 January 1739 at Westminster London, and by 1740, John's distillery, Booth's Gin, was very popular.
+John and Mary produced at least four offspring including Sir Felix's father Philip in 1745 (substantiated by his obituary saying he died on 5 May 1818 aged 73).
+A second son John Booth was born 1748 and reference to him was reported in The Gentleman's Magazine in 1804: "John Booth's youngest daughter Jane died in her seventeenth year at Caistor Lincolnshire".
 She was presumably visiting or staying with her Uncle Richard Booth and Aunt Ann Booth.
 Nothing is known about the remaining offspring.